 There’s little doubt that motorcycle helmet laws keep riders alive.
 Michigan offers a chilling case study.
 The state rolled back its helmet law in 2012, requiring only riders under 21 to wear helmets.
 Within the first year, the fatality rate among un-helmeted riders nearly doubled.
 The rate of hospitalized trauma patients jumped 14 percent and the number of skull fractures jumped nearly 40 percent.

 A motorcycle accident can be a terrifying experience.
 On top of a motorcycle, a rider is much more vulnerable than someone in a car or truck.
 It’s not even a matter of speed.
 Research shows that most motorcycle accidents occur when the riders is traveling under 30 mph!
 If you’ve been hurt in a motorcycle accident, or if you’ve lost a loved one in one of these horrifying incidents, call a Denver injury lawyer at immediately 303-792-5595 or fill out our Free Case Evaluation form to speak with us as soon as possible.
-The initial consultation costs you nothing, and comes with on obligation.
+The initial consultation costs you nothing, and comes with no obligation.